 The Year is a Python that swallowed an Elephant

-Experiment room/installation, Archive (of forms, drawings, audio- recordings of interviews), Video with voiceover (14’13’’), Lecture performances
+Archive (of forms, drawings, audio- recordings of interviews)

 We know that time is relative, not only in our experience of its passing, but also in how we visualize its shape.
 Despite our efforts to construct tools for managing time (calenders, clocks, etc), it seems as though these models are not good enough to satisfy our minds.
 What other methods do we employ in order to conceptualize time?
 Our inner visualizations are never addressed except for in our own minds, yet they might hold a key to the way we function and exist.
 Just how personal are these inner images of time, and what do they actually look like?

-This project has been presented as an installation (where the experiment was also being conducted), exhibited at Haninge Konsthall, Stockholm, Sweden, September 2010 as well as at Franklin Street Works, Stamford, Connecticut.
-Also presented as a performance and video screening at Flux Factory, New York, March 2011, and as installation and performance in the solo exhibition Grey Area at Entrée, Bergen, Norway, in 2012, as well as a lecture performance at Tensta Konsthall, Stockholm, 2013.
+Presented as an installation (where the experiment was also being conducted), exhibited at Haninge Konsthall, Stockholm, Sweden, September 2010 as well as at Franklin Street Works, Stamford, Connecticut.
+Also presented as a lecture performance and video screening at Flux Factory, New York, March 2011, and as installation and lecture performance in the solo exhibition Grey Zone at Entrée, Bergen, Norway, in 2012, as well as a lecture performance at Tensta Konsthall, Stockholm, 2013.

 Text written by Johanne Nordby Wernø for the exhibition nu nu nu nu (with Ulrika Gomm and Anna Lundh) at Haninge Konsthall, 2010.